daominah/age_of_empires_ror_hd/README.md

 ##### 17. Lac Viet (new civilization)

+TODO: need to modify the `empires.exe` to show the new civilization in the game, not just edit the `data/empires.dat` file.

 - [x] Foragers work 20% faster.
   (Forager work rate +0.1, so 0.55 food/s instead of 0.45 food/s).
 - [x] Archers have +2 melee armor.
 - [x] Ballista and Helepolis have +2 melee armor.

-TODO: need to modify the `empires.exe` to show the new civilization in the game, not just edit the `data/empires.dat` file.

 ### Appendix: Priest Conversion Test

+Priest is the only unit that has 33% accuracy in AoE-RoR;
+all other units have 100% accuracy.
+However, it is unclear exactly how this 33% accuracy functions in practice.

 In the following tests, 20 priests start to convert enemy unit at range 10, the result number is the number of failed conversions.